platformio/platformio-docs/frameworks/mbed.rst

     * - :ref:`platform_freescalekinetis`
       - Freescale Kinetis Microcontrollers is family of multiple hardware- and software-compatible ARM Cortex-M0+, Cortex-M4 and Cortex-M7-based MCU series.
 Kinetis MCUs offer exceptional low-power performance, scalability and feature integration.

+    * - :ref:`platform_maxim32`
+      - Maxim's microcontrollers provide low-power, efficient, and secure solutions for challenging embedded applications.
+Maxim's processors embed cutting-edge technologies to secure data and intellectual property, proven analog circuitry for real-world applications, and battery-conserving low power operation.

     * - :ref:`platform_nordicnrf51`
       - The Nordic nRF51 Series is a family of highly flexible, multi-protocol, system-on-chip (SoC) devices for ultra-low power wireless applications. nRF51 Series devices support a range of protocol stacks including Bluetooth Smart (previously called Bluetooth low energy), ANT and proprietary 2.4GHz protocols such as Gazell.

+    * - :ref:`platform_nordicnrf52`
+      - The nRF52 Series are built for speed to carry out increasingly complex tasks in the shortest possible time and return to sleep, conserving precious battery power.
+They have a Cortex-M4F processor and are the most capable Bluetooth Smart SoCs on the market.

     * - :ref:`platform_nxplpc`
       - The NXP LPC is a family of 32-bit microcontroller integrated circuits by NXP Semiconductors.
 The LPC chips are grouped into related series that are based around the same 32-bit ARM processor core, such as the Cortex-M4F, Cortex-M3, Cortex-M0+, or Cortex-M0.
 Internally, each microcontroller consists of the processor core, static RAM memory, flash memory, debugging interface, and various peripherals.